MAKING A DIFFERENCE THROUGH DESIGN

-In 2009, at the end of the war, Academy of Design (AOD) began working in the North to help palmyra palm weavers improve the quality of their craft and to provide them with marketing opportunities.
+In 2009, at the end of the war, Academy of Design (AOD) began working in the North to help Palmyra palm weavers improve the quality of their craft and to provide them with marketing opportunities.
 In July 2011, AOD partnered with the United Methodist Committee on Relief to support a weaving community in Mullaitivu to upgrade their skills, improve the design of their products and find buyers.

-Recognising the importance of its unique design-led approach to development, AOD created DFSD in August 2011 to expand its support for Sri Lankan artisans.
+Recognizing the importance of its unique design-led approach to development, AOD created DFSD in August 2011 to expand its support for Sri Lankan artisans.

 Today DFSD partners designers with artisan communities across Sri Lanka to help create contemporary textile and craft products with a uniquely Sri Lankan aesthetic.
 DFSD works with a range of partners to make a difference through design in other ways such as developing new uses for traditional materials.
-Revitalising old craft skills and promoting the use of sustainable dyeing techniques.
+Revitalizing old craft skills and promoting the use of sustainable dyeing techniques.

 To make a difference through design for Sri Lankan artisan.